ixoworld/bonds/x/bonds/spec/03_messages.md

 ## MsgMakeOutcomePayment

 If a bond was created with an outcome payment field, then any token holder can make an outcome payment to the bond.
-If the token holder has enough tokens to pay the outcome payment, the tokens are sent to the bond's reserve address and the bond's state gets set to SETTLE.
+If the token holder has enough tokens to pay the outcome payment, the tokens are sent to the bond's reserve and the bond's state gets set to SETTLE.
 The only action possible by bond token holders after the outcome payment has been made is a share withdrawal (using [MsgWithdrawShare](#MsgWithdrawShare)).

 | **Field** | **Type**         | **Description**                                                                                               |
 |:----------|:-----------------|:--------------------------------------------------------------------------------------------------------------|